ansible/ansible/docs/docsite/rst/user_guide/intro_patterns.rst

 Patterns and ansible-playbook flags
 -----------------------------------

 You can change the behavior of the patterns defined in playbooks using command-line options.
 For example, you can run a playbook that defines ``hosts: all`` on a single host by specifying ``-i 127.0.0.2,`` (note the trailing comma).
-This works even if the host you target is not defined in your inventory.
-You can also limit the hosts you target on a particular run with the ``--limit`` flag:
+This works even if the host you target is not defined in your inventory, but this method will NOT read your inventory for variables tied to this host and any variables required by the playbook will need to be specified manually at the command line.
+You can also limit the hosts you target on a particular run with the ``--limit`` flag, which will reference your inventory:

 .. code-block:: bash